 Due to the nature of risk, the fact that people are living and working longer, rising medical costs and low investment returns, the levels of claim settlements for death and long-term injury can be substantial.
 If the insurance cover is not sufficient to meet a claim your business could have a significant risk to its ability to trade.

-Your Towergate Advisor is on hand to help you by discussing appropriate levels of cover based on your individual circumstances.
+Towergate Insurance Brokers is on hand to help you by discussing appropriate levels of cover based on your individual circumstances.

 By completing our True or False question set it will not only help you understand your own knowledge on this subject but will give you a risk scoring based on the answers you give.